ganeshapp/web-developer/docs/react.md

 ReactDOM.render(JSX, document.getElementById('challenge-node'));
 ```

-## React: Define an HTML Class in JSXPassed
+## Define an HTML Class in JSXPassed

 One key difference in JSX is that you can no longer use the word class to define HTML classes.
 This is because class is a reserved word in JavaScript.
 Instead, JSX uses className.